M31 Capital · Research Brief · February 2026

 Strong Mechanistic & Clinical Evidence

 Interventions supported by RCTs, large observational studies, and well-understood mechanisms.
-Standard pharmaceuticals and surgical procedures — but also meditation for anxiety (robust trial data), acupuncture for specific pain conditions (strong systematic reviews), and herbal medicines with demonstrated pharmacological evidence.
-These are covered universally through the base capitated layer.
+Standard pharmaceuticals and surgical procedures, but also meditation for anxiety (robust trial data), acupuncture for specific pain conditions (strong systematic reviews), and herbal medicines with demonstrated pharmacological evidence.
+Covered universally through the base capitated layer.

 Examples: SSRIs for severe depression, knee replacement, MBSR for anxiety, acupuncture for chronic lower back pain, GLP-1 agonists for metabolic syndrome